GRONINGEN-MICROBIOME-CENTRE/SV_GWAS/README.md

 # Summary

-This repository contains the code for the manuscript "Host Genetic Regulation of Human Gut Microbial Structural Variation"
+This repository contains the code for the manuscript "Host Genetic Regulation of Human Gut Microbial Structural Variation".

 # Contents
 The code is organised in two folders: